AraBlocks/AIPs/proposals/0000-aip-process.md

 [rationale]: #rationale

 In the design space of RFC processes, there are two decision points determining the formality and maturity of accepted standards.
-The first is, does draft status mean *could* be implemented, or *has* been implemented?
+The first is, does `Draft` status mean *could* be implemented, or *has* been implemented?
 We chose "could".
-Secondly, for active (or "final") status, is the proposal *expected* to be dominant in the wild, or *is it already* dominant in the wild?
+Secondly, for `Active` (or `Final`) status, is the proposal *expected* to be dominant in the wild, or *is it already* dominant in the wild?
 We chose "expected".
 In both cases we are emphasizing clarification and stabilization of new ideas, as opposed to enforcing interoperability of competing formulations of the same idea.
 In short, we expect AIPs to lead (rather than tail) implementation.

-Time limits and default outcomes are used to prevent proposals could get stuck in an ambiguous indefinite state anywhere along the process.
-"Draft" status is considered a stable state to linger in.
+Time limits and default outcomes are used to prevent proposals from getting stuck in an ambiguous indefinite state anywhere along the process. `Draft` status is considered a stable state to linger in.

 Setting expectations for "completeness" of proposals, having an editor quickly